 Every aspect related to the interior was carefully selected to build upon the idea that nature is a nurturing element that can foster the healing process of abused and neglected children.
 The integration of art helps fulfill this concept.
-Specific pieces were selected in collaboration with the Dayton Visual Arts Center, an organization that promotes and sells the work of local artists.

-The designer collaborated with a local artist to create three commissioned pieces of sculpture that are prominently displayed throughout the facility.
+The designer collaborated with a local artist to create three commissioned pieces of art that are prominently displayed throughout the facility.
 Each piece utilizes crystal prisms and reflective metal shapes that dance in the sunlight much like the sun's rays shine through the tree canopy of the main hall.